oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 1. Click the **Endpoints** tab
     ![Key Vault](./images/image-2025-7-24_12-11-54.png "Click the Endpoints tab")

-2. This takes you to the Endpoints page
+2. This takes you to the Endpoints page - where the system administrator can see information about the endpoints that are registered or enrolled with Key Vault
     ![Key Vault](./images/image-2025-09-11-18.13.52.png "This takes you to the Endpoints page")

 ## Task 3: Virtual wallets for database keys